What to expect when you visit

 Is social distancing in place?

 Please help us to keep you safe by adhering to the government guidance on social distancing.
-Where possible, please keep two metres apart from other visitors who are not in your household or bubble.
+Where possible, please your distance from other visitors who are not in your household or bubble and respect their distance.

 What if I am concerned about another visitor’s behaviour?